Custom Forging Services

 • Forging provides improved mechanical properties, such as ductility, fatigue, and impact resistance.

-• All metals including ferrous and non-ferrous can be forged, including all types of steel.
+• All metals for forging including ferrous and non-ferrous can be forged, including all types of steel.

 • Greatly reduces the possibility of metallurgical defects such as porosity or alloy segregation that may be found in castings.